EticaAI/docs.etica.ai/en/index.md

 - [The IEEE Global Initiative on Ethics of Autonomous and Intelligent Systems](../ieee-gieais/)

 ### Documents to be added soon
+We are looking for reliable versions of reference documents in Spanish an Portuguese and, if this is not possible, we will use the original versions.

 - The International Covenant on Civil and Political Rights, 1966.
 - The International Covenant on Economic, Social and Cultural Rights, 1966.
 - The International Convention on the Elimination of All Forms of Racial Discrimination, 1965.